Coaching

 We're all living through unprecedented disruption and change right now.
 Most of it isn't new — humans have moved through upheaval before.
 But the pace, the scale, the uncertainty of this particular moment are landing hard on people who were already told they have an anxiety disorder.

 I see anxiety differently.
-I see it as a protective response, not a personality trait or a disorder.
+I see it as a protective response, not necessarily a personality trait or something that needs to be labeled a disorder.
 It's your brain's threat circuitry doing its job, often wired into a habit long before you had any say in it.
 Anger, avoidance, addiction, and chronic anxiety all live in the same neighborhood: protective patterns that were designed to be soothing, then, with use, became unconscious and automatic.

 We are definitely in this together.
 We can stay steady, clear, and resourceful for ourselves and the people around us — by keeping our eyes wide open and our feet on the ground as the world goes through its process.